aws/karpenter-provider-aws/website/content/en/preview/reference/threat-model.md

 weight: 999
 ---

-Karpenter observes Kubernetes pods and launches nodes in response to those pods’ scheduling constraints.
-Karpenter does not perform the actual scheduling and instead waits for [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/) to schedule the pods.
+Karpenter is an open source dynamic provisioner and autoscaler for Kubernetes.
+It automatically launches just-in-time compute resources to handle your cluster's applications.
+It observes Kubernetes pods and launches nodes in response to those pods’ scheduling constraints.
+It  does not perform the actual scheduling and instead waits for [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/) to schedule the pods.

-When running in AWS, Karpenter is typically installed onto EC2 instances that run in EKS Clusters.
-Karpenter relies on public facing AWS APIs and standard IAM Permissions.
-Karpenter uses AWS-SDK-Go v1, and AWS advises that credentials are provided using [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+Customers self deploy and manage the lifecycle of Karpenter in their clusters.
+When running in AWS, Karpenter is installed on either an [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) or a [Fargate Profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html) that runs in EKS Clusters.
+Karpenter relies on public facing AWS APIs and IAM Permissions.
+It uses AWS-SDK-Go v1, and AWS-vended credentials using [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html).

 ## Architecture & Actors